10 Fastest WordPress Themes for 2026 (Speed-Tested List)

 - Sites that want built-in A/B testing and Insights (Kadence Insights) while remaining fast.

-Blocksy, Neve & OceanWP – other top lightweight contenders
+Blocksy, Neve, and OceanWP – other top lightweight contenders

 Beyond the “big three,” several other themes repeatedly show strong performance results: